khralovich/khralovich/README.md

 # Hello world <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" alt="Hi" width=35/> I'm Nasta

+I mainly code in Python and Javascript, use Tableau to vizualize data and App Script to automate repetitive tasks.
+Work as a reporting specialist at [Accenture](https://www.accenture.com/us-en).

 I'm passionate about data, algorithms and beautiful designs.
 Born in Belarus, live in Warsaw, Poland.
-An amateur chess player, an animal lover and a casual gamer. <!--  Mainly code in Python and Javascript, use Tableau to vizualize data and App Script to automate repetitive tasks.
-Work as a reporting specialist at [Accenture](https://www.accenture.com/us-en).
+An amateur chess player, an animal lover and a casual gamer.
--->

 Shoot me an email via khralovich@protonmail.com